Newport escape FA action over Blackpool incident

-The FA has decided against issuing any action against Newport County after the fan disturbance that marred the end of their game against Blackpool back in March.
+Newport County have avoided a fine following the incident that marred the end of their game against Blackpool back in March.

-The sport's governing body launched an investigation into the incident which saw Pool boss Gary Bowyer complain that missiles were thrown at him, his players and his staff by Newport fans.
+The FA launched an investigation into the event, which saw Pool boss Gary Bowyer complain that missiles were thrown at him, his players and his staff by Newport fans.

-Those missiles were said to have included bottles and boiled sweets, one of which Bowyer claimed hit him on the lip.
+Those missiles were said to have included bottles and boiled sweets, one of which Bowyer said hit him on the lip.

-The FA also investigated the use of smoke bombs during Newport's final day clash against Notts County as well as a pitch invasion that met the final whistle once their last-gasp survival was confirmed.
+The sport's governing body also investigated the use of smoke bombs during Newport's final day clash against Notts County as well as a pitch invasion that met the final whistle once their last-gasp survival was confirmed.

-Supporters were banned after both matches but the club has escaped any further action despite being warned over the future conduct.
+Supporters were banned after both matches but the club has escaped any further action.

 A statement from Newport said: “The club has been cooperating with the FA regarding supporter incidents which took place at both the Blackpool home match in March and the final match of the season against Notts County, both of which resulted in supporter bans being issued.